Vlad Filat: Early political activity

 Filat was a member of the Democratic Party of Moldova (PDM) from 1997, when the party was founded, until 2007.
-Having returned to Moldova for good in 1998, he was appointed general director of the Department of Privatization and State Property Administration from the Ministry of Economy and Reform of the Government of the Republic of Moldova (1998—1999).
+Having returned to Moldova for good in 1998, he was appointed general director of the Department of Privatization and State Property Administration from the Ministry of Economy and Reform of the Government of the Republic of Moldova (1998–1999).

 He was a State minister in the Ion Sturza cabinet of Alliance for Democracy and Reforms from 12 March 1999, to 12 November 1999.
-In 2000, Filat was elected Vice-President of the Democratic Party (PDM).
+In 2000, Filat was elected vice-president of the Democratic Party (PDM).
 In the 2005 parliamentary election, he became a member of the Moldovan Parliament.
-Until March 2009, he was Vice-President of the Parliamentary Commission for Security, Public Order, and Defense.
+Until March 2009, he was vice-president of the Parliamentary Commission for Security, Public Order, and Defense.
 He was also a member of the EU-Moldova Parliamentary Cooperation Committee.

 He ran for Mayor of Chișinău in the 2007 local election and won 8.32% of the vote, in fourth place.
 Soon after the local election, in September 2007, he left the Democratic Party after ten years of political activity inside the party.
-Filat has been the President of the Liberal Democratic Party of Moldova since December 2007.
+Filat has been the president of the Liberal Democratic Party of Moldova since December 2007.

-Moldovan parliamentary election, 2009
+2009 Moldovan parliamentary elections

-In the April 2009 parliamentary election, his party won 15 seats and in the July 2009 parliamentary election PLDM became the second party in the country with 18 seats and the first party within the Alliance For European Integration (AIE).
+In the April 2009 parliamentary election, his party won 15 seats and in the July 2009 parliamentary election PLDM became the second largest party in the country with 18 seats and the first party within the Alliance For European Integration (AIE).